sojaabraham/BonusLab_RidgeReg/README.md

 [![R-CMD-check](https://github.com/sojaabraham/Lab_4/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/sojaabraham/Lab_4/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of this package is to implementation of linear regression model using QR decomposition.
+The goal of this package is to implement linear regression model using QR decomposition.
 We will also implement an object oriented system to handle special functions such as print(), plot(), resid(), pred(), coef() and summary().